What is it about your making skill that makes you enjoy it so much?

 I found many inspirational weavers in Cumbria and Scotland last year during my travels and follow them on social media.
 In particular I follow Laura’s Loom at Farfield Mill, Sedburgh (a truly inspirational building full of talent), Skyeweavers and Maggie Williams at Ellishadder Gallery, Staffin, Skye.

-Why do you like being a part of Makers Festival (and formerly of Maker’s Month)?
+Why do you like being a part of the Festival?

 Being part of a movement of people sharing skills and teaching the next generation how to enjoy textiles and the wellbeing it brings with it.